federico-jf/Data-Visualization-UTD-EPPS-6356/index.md

 ### General results
 ![general_results](https://user-images.githubusercontent.com/53381800/100023702-09159900-2dab-11eb-8731-4de8c7ffd6cb.png)

-As it can be seen in Figure 1, Ofqual's algorithm reduced 39.1% of the estimated grades and increased 2.26% compared to the teachers' predictions.
-This graphic is a replication of a graphic published by the BBC.
+As can be seen in Figure 1, Ofqual's algorithm reduced 39.1% of the estimated grades and increased 2.26% compared to the teachers' predictions.
+This graphic is a replication of a chart published by the BBC.
 In this bar chart, different colors were assigned to the bars according to whether there are positive, negative, or no differences.
 In addition, a vertical line separates the bars that indicate negative differences between teachers' predictions and the results of the algorithm.
 Specific text was also added in the up-left zone to emphasize the ratio of students that were downgraded.

 ```R
 # Barplot A-level exam general results
 area.color <- c("firebrick3", "firebrick3", "firebrick3", "springgreen4", "steelblue1",